backchristoffer/iplink/README.md

+## Description
+Used to read network interface counters (RX&TX). iperf3 is there to run "traffic" on the interfaces so I can see if counters ramp up.
+This was originally used to test if we could view network interface counters through OCP4 with iplink.

 ## iplink
-Basic container running "ip -s link"
+Basic container running "ip -s link".

 ## iperf3
 Test bandwidth